• Skip to primary navigation

 • When needed, provide intelligent crisis management guidance.

-• Maintain a high degree of business literacy, including an understanding of the company’s goals, mission, financial situation, strategy, competitors, technology, and culture.
+• Maintain a high degree of business literacy, including understanding the company’s goals, mission, financial situation, strategy, competitors, technology, and culture.

 • Investigate allegations of misbehavior and, if necessary, forward them to the legal and security teams, etc.